-- Hypothesis: Consider quantum mechanical wave functions as the basic physical objects (QFT later) - ψ describes quantum mechanical particle (only wave character, no point particle) - is physical reality even without measurements - dynamics as described in the simplest case by Schrödinger equation (or Dirac equation, collapse model, ...) - Vector ψ in a Hilbert space $(\mathcal{H}, \langle . | . \rangle{\mathcal{H}})$. - This is not quite the right description: - Phase has no significance: ψ → e^{iΛ}ψ instead of ψ consider ray generated by ψ - Local gauge invariance
+- Hypothesis: Consider quantum mechanical wave functions as the basic physical objects (QFT later) - ψ describes quantum mechanical particle (only wave character, no point particle) - is physical reality even without measurements - the wave functions have a dynamics as described in the simplest case by Schrödinger equation (or Dirac equation, collapse model, ...) - Vector ψ in a Hilbert space $(\mathcal{H}, \langle . | . \rangle{\mathcal{H}})$. - This is not quite the right description: - Phase has no significance: ψ → e^{iΛ}ψ instead of ψ consider ray generated by ψ - Local gauge invariance